How we migrate Dynamics 365 CRM applications to the cloud (Part 1)

 • Need to be eligible for the FastTrack program

-• Still a lot of work has be done due to technical debt (SQL Server Integrations, Full Trust plugins, unsupported client-side java script code)
+• Still a lot of work has be done due to technical debt (SQL Server Integrations, Cleanup the Database, Full Trust plugins, unsupported client-side java script code)

 When to use this approach?
 Large CRM installations at eligible customers where it’s required to have the data and functionality as in the on-premises instance.
-Don’t consider it as a silver bullet because there are still cleanup and modernization tasks that must be done.
+Don’t consider it as a silver bullet because there are still cleanup and modernization tasks that must be done, like leverage PowerApps Checker for validating existing solutions.

 The “brownfield” approach